LukinMar/toiletfy/README.md

 <hr>

-I was talking to a friend about small project ideas, then came the idea of developing a system that shows where there are toilets, if it's free or if you have to pay near the person's location using the Google Maps API.</p>
+<p>This app uses the user's location to show where there is a bathroom nearby.
+It has an evaluation of the bathrooms, informs if it is adapted or if it requires payment for use</p>

 <p align="center"><img src="https://i.imgur.com/ndkZgxi.png" width="450" target="_blank" alt="logo-toiletfy"/></p>